 UV cannot be seen or felt so we need to defend ourselves against overexposure.
-UV damage adds up over our lifetime!
+For example, getting 'wind burn' on a hazy day is really sunburn!
+UV damage adds up over a lifetime!

 In Ireland, make sun protection part of your daily routine particularly from April - September, when the intensity of sunburn producing UV is greatest.